EU split on Western Balkans accession

 For his part, Albania's prime minister Edi Rama also urged the EU to move ahead on a visit to Brussels the same day.

-North Macedonias's prime minister Zoran Zaev said the same in Prague and the country's president is set to repeat the appeal in Brussels on Wednesday.
+North Macedonia's prime minister Zoran Zaev said the same in Prague and the country's president is set to repeat the appeal in Brussels on Wednesday.

-Rama used an anatomical metaphor, saying Balkan states are like "an organ" of the EU "body" that surrounds them.
+Rama used an anatomical metaphor, saying Balkan states were "an organ" of the EU "body" that surrounds them.

 "Europe has to make a choice what to do with this organ - to let it bleed out and create problems for itself [the EU] or to be part of the body," he said.